HippoCampusRobotics/fav_docs/tutorials/ros_names_and_namespaces.rst

 BlueROV
 *******

-You will only work with a single robot.
+You will only work with a single robot in the labs.
-Still, it is nice to keep things clean and tidy.
-We will start everything in the :file:`bluerov00` namespace.
+So, in the labs we will start everything in the :file:`bluerov01` namespace.
+**But**, when we are working with the digital mock up in the simulation, we use a different namespace, which is :file:`bluerov00`.

 .. note::
    If you have a controller subscribing to a setpoint topic, it might be a good idea to use a private name ``'~/setpoint'``.